Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Approach

-We construct a training-free, semantics-preserving mapping from a \emph{teacher} layer's latent space to a \emph{student} layer's latent space.
-The teacher and student come from the same LM family at different scales, and their semantic bases are index-aligned (Section~Preliminaries).
-The idea is to \emph{decompose} the teacher vector into components along teacher semantic atoms and \emph{recompose} those components in the student basis using the \emph{same} coefficients.
+We construct a training-free, semantics-preserving mapping from a source layer's latent space to a target layer's latent space.
+In this paper, the source and target come from the same LM family at different scales, so their vocabularies and output-side semantic bases are index-aligned (Section~\ref{sec:preliminary}).
+The idea is to \emph{decompose} a source vector into semantic components and \emph{recompose} those components in the target basis with the same coefficients.